 Fresh bamboo shoots contain very high levels of cyanide.
 (Illustration photo)

 To make the dish delicious and safe, you need to choose and process bamboo shoots properly.
-Some important notes include choosing fresh bamboo shoots, processing them yourself, and not soaking them in bleach.
+Some important notes are choosing fresh bamboo shoots, processing them yourself, not soaking them in bleach.
 Families need to wash and soak bamboo shoots in salt water or rice water for about 30-45 minutes.
 Then, you should boil them at least 2-3 times in water for 15-20 minutes before cooking.
 During the boiling process, you need to open the lid to let the toxic substances evaporate.

 Source